-WHEREAS, the City has received a completed application for a cannabis dispensary located at 362 N. Franklin Street which is directly across the street from the City Hall gymnasium located at 213 East Laurel Street and within the 600-foot buffer required by California State law; and
+WHEREAS, the City received a completed application for a cannabis dispensary located at 362 N. Franklin Street which is directly across the street from the City Hall gymnasium located at 213 East Laurel Street and within the 600-foot buffer required by California State law; and

-WHEREAS, City staff have determined that seventy-nine percent (79%) of the total hours the City Hall gymnasium located at 213 East Laurel Street was rented for activities associated with youth activities but only nineteen percent (19%) of hours for City Hall including the gymnasium are associated with youth activities.
+WHEREAS, City staff have determined that seventy-nine percent (79%) of the total hours the City Hall gymnasium located at 213 East Laurel Street was rented for activities associated with youth activities but that number fell to nineteen percent (19%) of hours when City Hall was included.
 A determination by the City Council that the City hall gymnasium is a "youth center" will impact the City's ability to permit cannabis dispensary businesses in the Central Business District and uses may be in conflict with a contemplated general plan, specific plan or zoning proposal that the City Council is considering related to cannabis businesses; and

-WHEREAS, the City intends to study whether it would be appropriate to amend how the City regulates cannabis dispensaries in the Central Business District; and
+WHEREAS, the City intends to study whether it would be appropriate to amend how the City regulates cannabis dispensaries in the Inland Zoning Areas; and